• Skip to primary navigation

 Arroz Mamposteao

-• 2 cups cooked white rice use leftovers or make fresh
+• 3 cups leftover cooked white rice

 • 1 green or red bell pepper chopped